aherbez/clicker/README.md

 4:36: Added in upgrade data to server data

 5:31: Displaying upgrades in game w/ a new panel, including display of necessary achievements to unlock them

+5:58: Added in ability to purchase upgrades, working on applying their benefits